leangjia/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

    :Mode:      Object/Edit Mode
    :Menu:      :menuselection:`Properties --> Object Data --> Geometry Data --> Clear Sculpt-Mask Data`

-Completely frees the mask data layer from the mesh, while not a huge benefit, this can speed-up sculpting if the mask is no longer being used.
+Completely frees the mask data layer from the mesh.
+While not a huge benefit, this can speed-up sculpting if the mask is no longer being used.